 Day 4: Trek to Tengboche Monastery

-The trail from Namche bazaar stretches towards the mountainside where you will come above the tree line with shrubby vegetation and offers a pristine and uninterrupted view of the Everest.
+The trail from Namche bazaar stretches towards the mountainside, where you will come above the tree line with shrubby vegetation and offers a pristine and uninterrupted view of Everest.
 Then the climbing descends to the Dudh Koshi river from PhortseTenga village.
-Then the climbing ascends on the other side to the ridgetop which has been marked by the Tengboche monastery and offers one of the best views of the Himalayan corridor with Mt.
-Everest and other mountains that fall into the Khumbu region.
-Tengboche is the biggest monastery of the region situated at 3,867 m, and is nestled in the amazing landscapes and provides a serene 360-degree mountain view with a peaceful ambience.
+Then the climbing ascends on the other side to the ridgetop, marked by the Tengboche monastery, and offers one of the best views of the Himalayan corridor with Mt.
+Everest and other fall mountains into the Khumbu region.
+Tengboche is the biggest monastery in the area, situated at 3,867 m, and is nestled in unique landscapes and provides a serene 360-degree mountain view with a peaceful ambiance.

 Day 5: Trek to Dingboche

-After enjoying the magnificent sunrise over Amadablam, the journey continues towards Dingboche.
+After enjoying the magnificent sunrise over Amadablam, the journey continues toward Dingboche.
 The trail from Tengboche trails descends towards the luxurious rhododendron forests to the end of the Debuche village, crossing the deep gorge over the suspension bridge.
 Ascending towards Pyangboche village leads to an open pasture, giving an elegant vista of the Amadablam and the Lhotse.
-After crossing the village of Shomare, the trail leads us to the confluence of Dudh Koshi and Imja Khola rivers.
+After crossing the town of Shomare, the trail leads us to the confluence of the Dudh Koshi and Imja Khola rivers.
 Upon crossing the river, the trail follows the Imja Khola that will lead to Dingboche.
-The trail on the left side goes to Pheriche where there is a health check post operated by Himalayan Rescue Association.
-Both the routes eventually meet at Dough La.
+The path on the left side goes to Pheriche, where the Himalayan Rescue Association operates a health check post.
+Both routes eventually meet at Dough La.

 Day 6: The day for resting and acclimatization

-Dingboche is the ideal place for acclimatization as the altitude is above 4000m.
-There are varieties of thing that can be done to make the acclimatization day fruitful.
-The first option is to climb the Nagarjuna Hill (5050m) which is a famous viewpoint in Dingboche.
+Dingboche is ideal for acclimatization as the altitude is above 4000m.
+Various things can be done to make the acclimatization day fruitful.
+The first option is to climb Nagarjuna Hill (5050m), a famous viewpoint in Dingboche.
 It offers magnificent views of Ama Dablam (6812m), Makalu (8485m) and Cho Oyu (8201m), and many more.
-As the trekkers are advised to hike to the higher altitude during acclimatization day, climbing Nagarjuna Hill is the best option.
-Besides that, there is s second option that is to hike to the village of Chukhung.
-Explore the village and return to Dingboche for lunch.
+As the trekkers are advised to hike to a higher altitude during acclimatization day, climbing Nagarjuna Hill is the best option.
+Besides that, there is s second option to walk to the village of Chukhung.
+Explore the town and return to Dingboche for lunch.

 Day 7: Trek to Lobuche

-The trail from Dingboche heads to the end of the pasture climbing to Dhungla, which has a few lodges.
-The strenuous climb continues further to the ChupkiLhara which has been marked by prayer flags, memorials, and stone carvings.
+The trail from Dingboche heads to the end of the pasture, climbing to Dhungla, which has a few lodges.
+The strenuous climb continues to the ChupkiLhara, marked by prayer flags, memorials, and stone carvings.
 This stop also gives the first glimpses of the snowcapped mountains like Pumori, Khumbutse, and Lingren at the end of the valley.
-The trail here on descends down, following the moraine of Khumbu glacier to Lobuche, which is a small valley with few teahouses.
-During the whole trek to Lobuche, you will be able to enjoy the vistas of the stupendous mountains.
+The trail here descends, following Khumbu glacier’s moraine to Lobuche, a small valley with few teahouses.
+During the whole trek to Lobuche, you will be able to enjoy the vistas of the spectacular mountains.

 Day 8: Trek to Gorakshep and hike to Everest Base Camp

-The high altitude takes a troll and makes you slow even though the distance is short.
-It is advisable to go slower for acclimatization and to enjoy the scenic beauty.
-You will be dwarfed by the show capped mountains looming all around you.
-You will follow the glacial Morane and rockery that lies next to the Khumbu glacier, the highest glacier in the world.
-Gorakshep is only about two and hours half away from Lobuche.
+The high altitude takes a toll and makes you slow even though the distance is short.
+It is advisable to go slower for acclimatization and enjoy the scenic beauty.
+The show-capped mountains will dwarf you, looming all around you.
+You will follow the glacial Morane and rockery next to the Khumbu glacier, the highest glacier in the world.
+Gorakshep is only about two and a half hours away from Lobuche.

-Continuing further on your journey to the base camp will lead you to the Army Mountaineers Memorials.
-You will be trekking further to the Everest base camp that lies at the end of the valley.
+Continuing your journey to the base camp will lead you to the Army Mountaineers Memorials.
+You will be trekking further to the Everest base camp at the end of the valley.
 This is the closest you will ever be to the iconic Everest.
 The exquisite Mt.
 Everest soars high against the background of the deep blue sky.
-The cold breeze of the Everest on the base camp leaves you with a nostalgic feeling.
+The cold breeze of Everest on the base camp leaves you with a nostalgic feeling.
 You can click pictures to commemorate this incredible feat.
-You will get feast on the panoramic sights of Khumbu Icefall and its towering seracs, Pumori, Lhotse, and other majestic peaks and head back to Gorakshep for the night.
+You will feast on the panoramic sights of Khumbu Icefall and its towering seracs, Pumori, Lhotse, and other majestic peaks, and head back to Gorakshep for the night.

-Early morning trek to Kala Patthar which stands at the altitude of 5,550 m, offers an up-close view of the Mt.
-Everest and other snow peaks like Lhotse, Pumori with the overview of the Everest base camp.
-After returning to Gorekshep, you descend through on the same trail via Lobuche and Dugha La.
-After Dugha La, you will take the trail on our right to Pheriche instead of going to Dingboche where we spent two nights while coming up.
-Pheriche is a small settlement on the left bank of Dudh Koshi River.
+The early morning trek to Kala Patthar, which stands at 5,550 m, offers an up-close view of Mt.
+Everest and other snow peaks like Lhotse and Pumori, with an overview of the Everest base camp.
+After returning to Gorekshep, you descend through the same trail via Lobuche and Dugha La.
+After Dugha La, you will take the trail on our right to Pheriche instead of going to Dingboche, where we spent two nights while coming up.
+Pheriche is a small settlement on the left bank of the Dudh Koshi River.

 Day 10: Trek back to Namche

-Following the same trail, you earlier moved through, you will be heading down towards the Tengboche monastery and further down to Namche Bazaar.
-The walk back allows you to revisit your earlier memories of the breath-taking Himalayan vistas.
-So, walk at a leisure tempo to enjoy all the majestic beauty surrounding you eager to share your tells of the most classic and legendary adventure.
+Following the trail you earlier moved through, you will be heading towards the Tengboche monastery and further down to Namche Bazaar.
+The walk back allows you to revisit earlier memories of the breathtaking Himalayan vistas.
+So, walk at a leisurely tempo to enjoy all the majestic beauty surrounding you, eager to share your tales of the most classic and legendary adventure.

 Day 11: Trek back to Lukla

 Today is the final day of this breathtaking Mount Everest Base Camp Trek.
-After breakfast at Namche Bazaar, descend to the river confluence and Jorsalle and continue our walk toward Monjo where we will need to show our permits.
-Crossing Monjo, continue through the villages of Bengkar, Phakding and Ghat before making a short climb to Cheplung and then to Lukla.
+After breakfast at Namche Bazaar, descend to the river confluence and Jorsalle and continue our walk toward Monjo, where we will need to show our permits.
+Crossing Monjo, continue through the villages of Bengkar, Phakding, and Ghat before climbing to Cheplung and Lukla.

 Day 12: Fly back to Kathmandu

 You will be overwhelmed by bringing this epic journey to an end.
-The scenic flight from Lukla to Kathmandu are scheduled early morning to avoid the strong winds.
-You will leave with a heart filled with pride and the most beautiful memories.
+The scenic flight from Lukla to Kathmandu is scheduled for early morning to avoid the strong winds.
+You will leave with a heart filled with pride and beautiful memories.

 Best trekking seasons for Mt.
 Everest Base Camp Trek

-The harsh weather and climate conditions of the base camp area must be taken into consideration before settling on the journey.
-The trekking is open for the entire year, but the most ideal time to hike to Everest base camp is from March to May, and again from September to December.
-It’s better to avoid the winter months as the heavy snowfall will cause hindrance in navigating the tough region.
-During the rainy season, the visibility is poor as the majestic mountains are lost behind the clouds.
+Before settling on the journey, the base camp area’s harsh weather and climate conditions must be considered.
+The trekking is open for the entire year, but the ideal time for Mount Everest Base Camp Trek is from March to May and from September to December.
+Avoiding the winter months is better as the heavy snowfall will cause hindrances in navigating the rugged region.
+The visibility is poor during the rainy season as the majestic mountains are lost behind the clouds.

 You will need to have two trekking permits for Everest Base Camp Trek.
 One is the TIMS (Trekkers Information Management System) card, and the other is the Sagarmatha National Park entry permit.

-Trekking in the Everest region is a challenging task because of the high altitude involved.
-It is an extremely challenging trek that can be conquered with a lot of determination and good training.
+Trekking in the Everest region is challenging because of the high altitude involved.
+It is a highly challenging trek that can be conquered with determination and good training.
 EBC trekking consists of walking up to 8 hours a day.
 You are highly advised to maintain a slow pace and enjoy the view of the mountains.
 Slow and steady is the best practice to enjoy and conquer this Everest trek.
-You need to have both the physical training and the mental strength to overcome the challenges and difficulties of this journey.
+You need to have both physical training and mental strength to overcome the challenges and difficulties of this journey.
 Having previous trek experiences will also ease your experience.

-Hiking on the legendary foothills of the just below the gigantic Mt.
-Everest that provides stunning views is a dream come true for anyone.
-Widely renowned for its trailblazing routes and breathtaking landscapes that will awaken your senses.
+Hiking on the legendary foothills just below the gigantic Mt.
+Everest provides stunning views.
+For anyone, those views are like a dream come true.
+It is widely renowned for its trailblazing routes and breathtaking landscapes that awaken your senses.

-Furthermore, if you have any questions or queries regarding this trek or any other trek in Nepal, then please feel free to contact us.
+Furthermore, please contact us if you have any questions or queries regarding this trek or any other trek in Nepal.